How Much Plant Protein Do You Need to Build Muscle?

 "We conclude that the claim that consumption of dietary BCAAs stimulates muscle protein synthesis or produces an anabolic response in human subjects is unwarranted."

-To put one more nail in the coffin for BCAA supplements, below is the amino acid breakdown of a pretty standard vegan bodybuilding meal:
+There's just tons of BCAA in high-protein vegan foods, below is the amino acid breakdown of a substantial vegan bodybuilding meal:

 2 cups of black beans, 2 cups of brown rice and 2 cups of broccoli.